nikitavoloboev/data/readme.md

 I also share my knowledge in a longer form by [writing articles][6] and making [YouTube videos][7].

+<h1 align="center"> Abbreviations 🔖</h1>

+I will be using certain abbreviations for things that I may be repeating often.
+Here is what they mean :

+- LA = Learn Anything (will often link to a map there for the topic)

 <h1 align="center"> Thanks 🍀</h1>

 You can support what I do on [Patreon][8] or look [into other repositories][9] I shared.
 Thank you. 💛